ericyang789/Parallel-Compute-Project/README.md

 | tSNE - calc_sigmas total  |  12.14%  |
 | tSNE - calc_pji  |  1.91%  |
 | tSNE - Update P  |  1.65%  |

+The main observation from the code profiling is that the PCA part take slonger than the

 ### Implementation Decisions